 Five-spice powder is a spice blend most commonly found in Chinese and Taiwanese cooking.
 It is designed to awaken all five tastes, sweet, sour, salty, bitter and umami all at the same time.
 You can make your own five-spice powder but you can also buy pre-blended, bottled five-spice powder in the spice section of your favorite grocery or Asian food store.

 As you might already know, I’m obsessed with the aphrodisiac qualities of Five-Spice Powder.
 (After all, it truly is a blend of five historically noted aphrodisiacs.
 These include cinnamon; star anise; fennel; black pepper and clove.)
-When used sparingly, (and it is best used sparingly), its beautiful balance of sweetness and spice can transform ordinary ingredients like chicken or quinoa, or in this case, crab, into a complex, taste bud tingling, body warming masterwork of flavor.
+When used sparingly – and this spice blend is best used sparingly – its beautiful balance of sweetness and spice can transform ordinary ingredients like chicken or quinoa, or in this case, crab, into a complex, taste bud tingling, body warming masterwork of flavor.